Nov 11, 2021

 Tech lead, senior engineers and architects, CTO

 Engaging a powerful tech team is the key to a successful Discovery project.
 After all, we are building a digital system.
-These experts gather and analyze tech requirements and, using their knowledge on how to compare frameworks, help choose the right platforms, solutions and technologies for the project.
+These experts gather and analyze tech requirements and, using their knowledge of how to compare frameworks, help choose the right platforms, solutions, and technologies for the project.
 Tech team can break down a system that is yet to be developed into functional components and work out its architecture and logic.

 Business analysts and project managers

-BAs and PMs are the least in the list but the first to take action during the discovery phase.
+BAs and PMs are the least in the list but the first to take action during software discovery phase.
 Business analysts study project goals and explore its potential from the market perspective.
 Project managers connect all the roles, make sure clients and vendors are on the same page, all requirements and aspects of the project are taken into consideration and expectations are met.

 Good question.
 Why do you need to roll out Discovery and engage so many people before you even start the development?
 Experience suggests that this is the way to save a ton of time and money and avoid painful mistakes.